http://Thriveworks%20wins%20Yahoo!%20award%20for%20best%20online%20therapy%20services%20two%20years%20in%20a%20row.

 Many support systems are in place for people who are being emotionally abused or have been.
 Recovery is possible, and often involves mental health counseling.
 Trained therapists have guide victims on how to reestablish their safety and find healing.

 The therapists at Thriveworks Allentown have helped many people recover from emotional abuse.
 We want to empower our clients to find heal from the past abuse and build a future where they flourish.
+If you have suffered from emotional abuse, reach out to Thriveworks Allentown for help.

 Emotional Abuse: A Description and Examples